Curriculum Development and Teaching & Learning

 Our Key stage 5 is year 12 and 13.
-We aim to provide our pupils with a progression from Key stage 4 as well as equip them with the necessary qualifications and skills for them to move on to the next stage of their career path.
-We continue to work with collaboration schools and colleges in order to offer our pupils a wide range of post 16 courses, which can be studied at CCYD or at other schools via school transport.
-Pupils will study a maximum of 4 option choices and also Welsh Baccalaureate Level 3, which is compulsory.
+We aim to provide our learners with a progression from Key stage 4 as well as equip them with the necessary qualifications and skills for them to move on to the next stage of their career path.
+We continue to work with collaboration schools and colleges in order to offer our learners a wide range of post 16 courses, which can be studied at CCYD or at other schools via school transport.
+Learners will study a maximum of 4 option choices and also Welsh Baccalaureate Level 3, which is compulsory.

-We have a thriving 6th form at CCYD where our students study a range of level 3 courses.
+We have a thriving 6th form at CCYD where our learners study a range of level 3 courses.
 We work closely with our partnership schools within Bridgend to offer a wide range of collaboration courses where our students can travel to other venues to study courses.
 We also collaborate with Bridgend College who offer a range of day time as well as twilight courses in the evening.
-We have a team of staff who support our 6th form students though year 12 and 13 from settling in to life in the 6th form, to choosing the correct courses, careers advice and support in applying for universities.
+We have a team of staff who support our 6th form learners though year 12 and 13 from settling in to life in the 6th form, to choosing the correct courses, careers advice and support in applying for universities.
 During the 6th form we have a range of external visits and activities in house, ranging from careers fairs, apprenticeship events and university talks so that our students can familiarise with life outside of education.
 This allows them to make informed decisions about their future.

 Number of lessons per subject (In hours and over a fortnight period)